karan3691/Ecommerce-Recommender/readme.md

 ## Features
 - **Collaborative Filtering**: Recommends products based on the purchase behavior of similar users.
 - **Content-Based Filtering**: Recommends products based on the attributes of the products the user has previously purchased.
+- **Hybrid Approach**: Recommends products by combining Collaborative and Content-Based Filtering.
 - **User-Friendly Interface**: A web application built with Flask for easy interaction and recommendations.

 ## Technologies Used